jamii/jamii.github.com/_posts/2017-10-07-notes-on-psycgr01-statistics.md

 Test for unique effect of $X_i$ by comparing with model where $\beta_i=0$.

 Omnibus test - testing multiple parameters at once.
+Prefer tests where $PA - PC = 1$ - easier to interpret success/failure.

 $R^2$ - squared multiple correlation coefficient - 'coefficient of determination' - 'proportion of variance explained' - PRE of model over $Y_i = \beta_0 + \epsilon_i$.